chrisemunt/mg-dbx-napi/README.md

        var new_charset = db.charset('utf-16');

 * If the operation is successful this method will echo back the new character set name.
 If not successful, the method will return the name of the current (unchanged) character set.
-* Currently supported character sets and encoding schemes: 'ascii', 'utf-8' and 'utf-16' for InterSystems DB Servers.
+* Currently supported character sets and encoding schemes: 'ascii', 'binary', 'utf-8' and 'utf-16' for InterSystems DB Servers.

 ### Setting (or resetting) the timeout for the connection